Canada beats Finland, gets another chance to end world title drought

-World titles scarce lately for the Canadian women’s hockey team, they have another chance to end the drought.
+World championships scarce lately for the Canadian women’s hockey team, they’re getting another chance to end their drought.

-A 4-0 win over Finland on Thursday sent Canada to Friday’s gold-medal game of the women’s world championship.

-Canada will face the winner of the other semifinal between defending champion United States and Germany.

-The Canadians have now reached the final in all 18 women’s championship dating back to the first in Ottawa in 1990.
-They’ve won gold 10 times.
+Friday’s final against the United States marks the 18th time in 18 championships the archrivals have clashed for gold.

+Winner of three in a row, the American women intend to have their storybook ending on home ice with a fourth.

-But the Americans have beaten Canada in the final of seven of the last eight, including last year’s 1-0 overtime victory in Kamloops, B.C.
+Canada has won 10 times and the U.S. seven.
+The Americans have beaten Canada in six of the last seven, including last year’s 1-0 overtime victory in Kamloops, B.C.

 Canada hasn’t claimed gold since 2012 in Burlington, Vt.
-Over a third of the current team hasn’t experienced that.
+Over a third of the current team hasn’t experienced victory in a world final.

 “It’s hard to put into words, but we really want it,” forward Brianne Jenner said.
 “It would mean a lot to a lot of us here.”

-And with the 2018 Winter Olympics on the horizon, the Canadians want to reassert themselves as the best women’s hockey country in the world.
+The Canadians edged the Americans 3-2 in an overtime thriller to win Olympic gold in 2014.

+But the U.S. women running the table of world titles heading into 2018 is not a comfortable prospect for the Canadian women.

 “We’re on a mission right now,” Canadian captain Marie-Philip Poulin said.
+“We want to bring it back home.”

+Canada got off to a rocky start in the tournament with losses to the U.S. and Finland, while the Americans have yet to lose and have given up just three goals in four games.

+“We’ve put ourselves in a great position right now, obviously, going into tomorrow’s game,” U.S. captain Meghan Duggan said.
+“We’ll bring the right game.
+We’ll be ready to go.”

-Poulin scored a goal and an assisted on another in the span of two and a half minutes as Canada led 3-0 after two periods Thursday.
+Poulin scored a goal and an assisted on another in the span of two and a half minutes to put Canada up 3-0 after two periods Thursday.

-Sarah Potomak, Emily Clark and Rebecca Johnston all scored their second goals of the tournament, while Shannon Szabados earned her second shutout with 23 saves.
+Sarah Potomak, Emily Clark and Rebecca Johnston scored their second goals of the tournament.
+Shannon Szabados earned her second shutout with 23 saves.

-Noora Raty stopped 31-of-35 shots for Finland, which beat Canada for the first time ever 4-3 in the preliminary round Saturday.
+Noora Raty stopped 31-of-35 shots for Finland, which beat Canada for the first time ever 4-3 in the preliminary round.

 The Canadians were quicker to, and harder on, the puck Thursday than they’d been five days earlier.